-When sharing audio content such as a movie file from a PC, remote participants hear the audio content from your computer.
-If no content is being shared, they hear the audio from the Scopia XT Executive's embedded microphone by default.
+When sharing audio content such as a movie file from a PC, you need to connect the computer's audio output to the XT Codec Unit (for details, see Connecting a Computer to the Scopia XT Series on page 36).
+Remote participants hear the audio content from your computer and the Microphone Pod.
+If no content is being shared, they hear the audio from the Microphone Pod.

-For larger rooms, you may want to connect the following (see Figure 18: Options for connecting audio equipment on page 39):
+For larger rooms, you may want to connect the following (see Figure 19: Options for connecting audio equipment on page 40):